-Management should allow some level of flexibility in management’s prerogative, as no right is ever absolute.
-However, while the unions can raise opinions on identified challenges with the implementation of issues bothering on the prerogatives of Management and impact on its members, it should do so with caution, respect, and moral suasion.
-Management also must ensure that it does not surrender its right to manage the company to the unions effectively.
-It should explain why certain actions were taken or why certain actions must be taken and make the Unions know that it is in the interest of unions and members to enthrone an environment that is managed according to the rule of law.
-For instance, the usual by union leaders complain that they are unfairly treated in the ranking, and ratings during annual appraisal should be mutually discussed.
-Still, the union cannot, on this basis, commence industrial action.
-Unionism in any oil and gas company in Nigeria is not a full-time job.
+Management should allow some level of flexibility in management prerogatives, as no right is ever absolute.
+However, while the union can raise opinions on implementation challenges bordering on the prerogatives of management and affecting its members, it should do so with caution, respect, and moral suasion.
+Management must not surrender to the union its right to manage the company.
+It should explain why certain actions were or must be taken.
+It must let the union know that it is in the interest of the union and its members to be in an environment that is managed according to the rule of law.
+For instance, if union leaders complain that they are unfairly treated in rankings and ratings during annual appraisals, this should be mutually discussed.
+Still, the union cannot, on this basis, commence an industrial action.
+Working for a union in any oil and gas company in Nigeria is not a full-time job.
 It is a secondary role voluntarily entered into and, therefore, a sacrifice in service.
-Despite this, it is for management to recognize and reward workers' efforts in a fair and just manner and realize that the unions are sponges that soak the emotions of the workforce, thereby reducing the burden of management.
-Management also has to ensure the applicability of policies, procedures; and enforce discipline with fairness and uniformity.
-Where a member of the union breaches the rules, procedures, and regulations guiding the entire workforce, unions should allow the standard process of addressing such issues to take its course.
+It is for management to recognize and reward workers’ efforts fairly and justly.
+It should realize that the unions are sponges that soak up the emotions of the workforce, thereby reducing management’s burden.
+Management also has to ensure the applicability of policies and procedures and enforce discipline with fairness and uniformity.
+Where a member of the union breaches the rules, procedures, or regulations guiding the entire workforce, the union should allow the standard process of addressing such issues to take its course.

 Training

-Management should endeavor to ensure adequate labor laws for the unions to enable them to know their rights and privileges to meet with modern-day challenges.
-An uninformed union can continue to pursue privileges as rights.
+Management should ensure that the union members know their rights and privileges as set out in the labor laws so they can deal with modern-day challenges.
+An uninformed union might continue to pursue privileges as rights.

-Using Divide and rule tactic
+Divide and rule tactics

-Some management representatives prefer the use of divide and rule tactics by promoting intra-union conflicts to get the best of the unions or leaking information to grass-root members to force the unions to reach an agreement on management proposals.
-The payoff of this strategy is only for a short while and should not be encouraged.
-Management should also not use Lockout to enforce its position.
+Some management representatives prefer to use divide and rule tactics.
+They promote intra-union conflicts, or they leak information to grassroots members to force the union to reach an agreement on management proposals.
+This strategy has only a short-term payoff and should not be encouraged.
+Management should also not use a lockout to enforce its position.

-Roles of the unions
+Roles of the union

-Improve members’ welfare.
+Members’ welfare

-A major role is to achieve enhanced salary, allowances, and welfare packages for their members.
-However, the socio-economic uncertainties, restructuring, and policy summersaults in so many organizations, the unions cannot but begin to look into improved health, safety, and environment; improved job satisfaction and motivation strategies.
+A major role of the union is to achieve enhanced salary, allowance, and welfare packages for its members.
+However, given the socioeconomic uncertainties, restructuring, and policy summersaults in so many organizations, the union cannot but begin to look into improved health, safety, environment, job satisfaction, and motivation strategies.

 Focus

-Unions must, from the outset, determine its focus on the possible areas in which increases are possible.
-For instance, knowing that it is no longer fashionable to increase any financial element that will compound pension benefits or multiplier effects on monthly salaries, unions may decide to enhance hazard allowance, meal, seek new items like homeownership appliance, power improvement allowance, etc. One common mistake the Unions make is to be comparing their emoluments with that of the management staff.
-Instead, unions should bridge the gap with rational bargaining models rather than leverage on grade level differentials antagonism.
+Unions must, from the outset, determine which of the possible areas in which increases are possible it should focus on.
+For instance, knowing that it is no longer fashionable to increase any financial element that will compound pension benefits or have multiplier effects on monthly salaries, the union may decide to try for enhanced hazard, meal, or power allowances; seek new items, like homeownership or appliances; and so on.
+A common mistake is to compare the emoluments of its members with those of management staff.
+A union should bridge the gap with rational bargaining models instead of leveraging antagonism over grade-level differentials.

 Expectations